juji-io/docs/docs/index.md

 You have two URLs.
 The first URL is the production deployment of your bot.
 The second URL is for sending to your friends for testing.
-The two URLs host the same chat bot, but the later will not mess up your results reporting.
+The two URLs host the same chat bot, but the later will not be included in your results reporting.

 ## Chat with your first chatbot

-Point your browser to the URL above.
+Point your browser to the URL generated above.

 <p align="center"><img src="img/chat-cover.png" alt="Chat cover page" width="600"/></p>